Phonics and Early Reading

 Assessment and Tracking:

-Teachers assess children’s understanding of phonics using the assessment tools and schedule provided by the Bug Club Phonics.
+Teachers assess children’s understanding of phonics using the assessment tools and schedule provided by Essential Letters and Sounds.
 The data is analysed termly to provide an overview of children’s phonics stages in classes, key stages and across the school.
 Progress is tracked and children/groups of children that need additional intervention are identified.
-At the end of the academic year, the class teacher passes on the end of year phonics data to the next class teacher stating where the children are within the Bug Club Phonics programme.
+At the end of the academic year, the class teacher passes on the end of year phonics data to the next class teacher stating where the children are within the Essential Letters and Sounds programme.
 This data will provide teachers with possible next steps for children to build on their personal phonics development.

 Home Reading

-Bug Club Phonics is supported by decodable reading books, which match the order of phoneme introduction.
-All of our home readers are decodable and have been organised to match the Bug Club Phonics progression.
+All of our home readers are decodable and have been organised to match the Essential Letters and Sounds progression.
 There are a variety of books to match each unit of the teaching programme.
-Following assessments, (using a variety of Bug Club, Reception Baseline screening, Salford, PMR benchmarking and PIRA from summer term in Year 1), children are matched to the correct unit of home reader.
+Following assessments, (using a variety of Essential Letters and Sounds, Reception Baseline screening, Salford, PMR benchmarking and PIRA from summer term in Year 1), children are matched to the correct unit of home reader.
 Thus, providing an opportunity for the children to practise and consolidate their learning at each stage.
-When the children have completed the first two units of Bug Club Phonics, they will have acquired enough grapheme–phoneme correspondences to start reading their own books.
-Prior to this there is a strong focus on communication and language where pre-readers (wordless books) will be sent home with guidance for parents.
+Prior to this, there is a strong focus on communication and language where pre-readers (wordless books) will be sent home with guidance for parents.

-The Bug Club also provides a library of ebooks that can be allocated to individual children post phonics teaching session.
-The Bug Club Phonics readers are designed to support children in practising and consolidating the knowledge they acquire during the whole-class teaching sessions.
-Bug Club’s online reading library helps children improve core reading skills, at school or home, with exciting texts and fun rewards.
-It also enables teachers to monitor every child’s progress.
+Essential Letters and Sounds also provides a library of ebooks that can be allocated to individual children post phonics teaching session.
+Essential Letters and Sounds readers are designed to support children in practising and consolidating the knowledge they acquire during the whole-class teaching sessions.
+Essential Letters and Sounds online reading library helps children improve core reading skills, at school or home.
 Children will receive one home reader from the school reading library each week.
-To complement this, the children are allocated the relevant book band of Bug Club eBooks to work through at their own pace.
 They are encouraged to read their reading books three times to aid with reading fluency.
-In addition to our Phonics Bug Scheme, at the end of each phonic phase, we also have a variety of other levelled decodable reading books that the children are allocated – these have been organised by their phonic phase that matches the Bug Club Phonics programme.
 This ensures that children are able to practice and apply sounds they have previously learnt, and encourages a range of reading, whilst promoting enjoyment of reading.

 Meeting the need of the lowest 20% of children